A 17th-century house, its outbuildings, swimming pool and gardens along

 Our opinion

 This ancient property, full of history, is sheltered from view within a verdant environment with rich cultural and natural heritage.
 Entirely enclosed, from the outside it is impossible to foretell its magnificent interior.
 If the tall Burgundy stone façades endow it with a certain asceticism, the interior renovations in the main building successfully highlight the house’s cosy spaces, elegant materials as well as the originality of its ancient features.
-In addition, the property’s outdoor areas, scattered with plants and lulled by the murmur of water, create a peaceful and meditative environment, while its outbuildings provide numerous possibilities for a wide number of projects.
+In addition, the property’s outdoor areas, scattered with plants and lulled by the murmur of water, create a peaceful and contemplative environment, while its outbuildings provide numerous possibilities for a wide number of projects.

 Exclusive sale